 Poelker v.
 Doe, June 20, 1977.
 The Court ruled a city may choose to provide publicly financed hospital services for childbirth, but may choose to bar abortions in those hospitals.
 Decided by a 6-3 vote with Brennan, Marshall and Blackmun dissenting.

 Colautti v.
 Franklin, January 9, 1979.
-The Court ruled a state could not require doctors doing abortions to protect the life of the unborn child whenever they have reason to believe it might survive the abortion.
+The Court ruled a state could not require abortionists to protect the life of the unborn child whenever they have reason to believe it might survive the abortion.
 Decided by 6-3 vote with Blackmun writing the opinion and Burger, White and Rehnquist dissenting.

 Bellotti v.
 Baird, Hunerwald v.
 Baird, July 2, 1979.
 The Court ruled a state could not require parental consent or judicial approval for an abortion for an unmarried minor.
 However, five justices stated they would accept some form of parental notification.
 Decided by an 8-1 vote with White dissenting.

 Harris v.
 McRae, June 30, 1980.
-The Court ruled there is nothing unconstitutional about the Hyde Amendment; the federal government may refuse to pay for most abortions for women on welfare.
+The Court ruled there is nothing unconstitutional about the Hyde Amendment; the federal government may refuse to pay tax dollars for most abortions.
 In addition, states are under no obligation to pay for such abortions if federal funds for abortions are withdrawn.
 Decided by a 5-4 vote with Stewart writing the decision and Brennan, Blackmun, Marshall and Stevens dissenting.

 H.L. v.
 Matheson, March 23, 1981.
-The Court upheld a Utah statute requiring that the parents of a minor be informed by a physician, “if possible,” before he performs an abortion upon her.
+The Court upheld a Utah statute requiring that the parents of a minor be informed by an abortionist before he performs the abortion, “if possible.”
 Decided by a 6-3 vote with Burger writing the decision and Marshall, Brennan and Blackmun dissenting.

 In Akron v.
-Akron Center for Reproductive Health, the Court ruled unconstitutional the informed consent provisions that require the abortionist to inform the woman of the development of her baby, potential complications from an abortion, and the availability of alternatives.
-Also ruled unconstitutional: a 24-hour waiting period, requiring humane dispotion of the remains of the aborted baby, a parental consent requirement because of an insufficient option for mature teens to obtain a judicial bypass o for parental consent.
+Akron Center for Reproductive Health, the Court ruled unconstitutional the informed consent provisions that require abortionists to inform women of the development of her baby, potential complications from an abortion, and the availability of alternatives.
+Also ruled unconstitutional: a 24-hour waiting period, requiring humane disposition of the remains of the aborted baby, and a parental consent requirement without a possible judicial bypass.
 The 6-3 majority opinion was written by Powell with dissent by O’Connor, White and Rehnquist.

 Bowen v.
 American Hospital Association, June 9, 1986.
-In a 5-3 decision, the Court struck down Reagan Administration regulations (based upon the 1973 Rehabilitation Act and known as the Baby Doe Regulations) which were intended to prevent discriminatory non-treatment of handicapped newborn infants.
+In a 5-3 decision, the Court struck down Reagan Administration regulations (based upon the 1973 Rehabilitation Act, also known as the Baby Doe Regulations) to prevent discriminatory non-treatment of handicapped infants.
 The Court relied heavily upon the right of parents to refuse treatment for their children.
 Stevens, Powell, Marshall, Blackmun, Burger wrote for the plurality with White, O’Connor, Brennan dissenting.